 Dine & Wine

-Fresh produce, small green gardens, beds of herbs, dappled sunlight playing through trees and onto picnic spreads, fruit, and vegetables are all ingredients for the perfect meal to savor on a summer day.
+Fresh produce, herbs, dappled sunlight playing through trees and onto picnic spreads, fruit, and vegetables are all ingredients for the perfect meal to savor on a summer day.
 These elements were a source of inspiration for many artists, whose paintings are like the tantalizing promise of wonderful food.
+Can summer meals be inspired by art?

-The summer days were perfect.
+Let’s start our list of summer meals depicted in art with a breakfast!
+The summer of 1883 in France was perfect.
 The mornings were calm, it was neither cold nor hot.
 To seize the opportunity, the Sargent family rented an apartment in the south of France.
 While enjoying the summer, John Singer Sargent (1856–1925), an American artist, painted his younger sister, Violet.
 She is peeling an orange in the middle of her morning reading at breakfast.

 The Perfect Summer Meal

-Inspired by the Sargent’s painting, at breakfast you may need:
+Inspired by Sargent’s painting, at breakfast you may need:

 • An interesting book or a magazine